EasterWorks/Cergs-Stealthchanger/README.md

--You are using the LDO Nitehawk-SB, Nitehawk-36, or other USB toolhead instead of CANBUS.
+- You are using the LDO Nitehawk-SB, Nitehawk-36, or other USB toolhead instead of CANBUS.

--You are using the standard X/Y endstops that are located on the intersection of the X and Y axiis rather than the toolhead-mounted endstops.
+- You are using the standard X/Y endstops that are located on the intersection of the X and Y axiis rather than the toolhead-mounted endstops.
+- You are using OptoTAP v2.4.1 for your Z axis probe and endstop trigger.

--You are currently digging through 5 different repos to find the right information and still can't get your setup to work.
+- You are currently digging through 5 different repos to find the right information and still can't get your setup to work.